List of England cricket team coaches

 The coach of the England men’s national cricket team was a position first filled in 1986.
 There have been ten Test coaches and twelve one-day/T20 coaches in total, excluding interim appointment Paul Collingwood in 2022.
 All ten coaches to have held the Test role have also covered the limited overs formats for at least some of their tenure, including Peter Moores holding the combined position twice, while two (Ashley Giles and Matthew Mott) solely performed the role for white-ball cricket.

 The role usually entails selecting players for squads (often alongside a selection panel and/or chief selector), selecting the starting eleven and giving media interviews.
 Commonly referred to as coach, the role has in the past also been labelled as team manager or team director.

 List of England coaches

-The following men have held the position of head coach of the England Cricket Team.
+The following men have held the position of head coach of the England cricket team.
 Duncan Fletcher is the longest serving coach, having held the role for eight years, and Peter Moores is the only man to have held the position twice.

-The current coach of the test team is Brendon McCullum, appointed in 2022.
-McCullum also took on the role of white-ball coach from January 2025.
+The position of coach of the Test team is currently vacant.
+Brendon McCullum, appointed in 2022, was sacked as Test team coach in July 2026.
+McCullum also took on the role of white-ball coach from January 2025. and retained the role after his sacking as Test team coach.